 With the price of new smartphones reaching fever-pitch, many consumers are turning to used devices to address their needs.
-In fact, the second-hand mobile market is projected to be worth circa $30 billion by 2020, according to IDC.
+In fact, the second-hand mobile market is projected to be worth circa $65 billion in 2024, according to IDC.
 For warehouses and enterprises dealing with the sanitization and onward sale of unwanted devices for resale, security and efficiency of processing are two core pain points; mobile device erasure is essential.

 But why is data erasure essential in the mobile reseller market?
 When devices are recycled or resold, legacy data lives on in the device.
 This means sensitive data, including anything from social media passwords to social security numbers, could still be accessed by the device’s next owner if the device is not wiped properly.
 As you would expect, this poses a great security risk to the original owner, especially if the device is being recycled for a business and contains sensitive customer data.
 This situation could lead to more serious legal repercussions.

 Mobile devices for business use, such as the work smartphones many of us are issued by our employer, or the BYOD devices we use to access sensitive corporate information, pose a great threat to cyber security.
 It is these endpoint devices, along with laptops and other company-issued devices, that are a business’s weakest link in data protection.
 Most businesses, unsurprisingly, choose to redistribute used devices to newer employees once their original owners depart the company or no longer have use for the device, and this handover can present a security risk.